ammar-tanwar/bloglearnbay/posts/support-vector-machines.md

 Support vector machines (SVMs) are a particularly powerful and flexible class of supervised algorithms for both classification and regression.

 SVMs were introduced initially in the 1960s and were later refined in 1990s.
 However, it is only now that they are becoming extremely popular, owing to their ability to achieve brilliant results.
-SVMs are implemented uniquely when compared to other machine learning algorithms.
+SVMs are implemented uniquely when compared to other Machine Learning algorithms.

 Support vector machine(SVM) is a supervised learning algorithm that is used to classify the data into different classes, now unlike most algorithms SVM makes use of hyperplane which acts as a decision boundary between the various classes.
 In general, SVM can be used to generate multiple separating the hyperplane so that the data is divided into segments.
 These segments contain some kind of data.
 SVM used to classify the data into two different segments depending on the feature of data.